 Writing the Discussion Prompt

 Just as with a face-to-face discussion, the question you ask can make or break a discussion.
 It’s especially important to think carefully about how you will open the discussion because you don’t have the benefit of modifying in real time if things aren’t working like you might in a face-to-face classroom.
 In general, I have found that using open-ended questions that are tightly focused on the ideas I wish for my students to explore work best.
 I also have had better success with questions that are relatable to students or when I have asked them to apply the discussion to their own experiences or context.
-If you wish to explore question writing a bit more, here are two good resources: Designing Effective Discussion Questions, and Effective Questions for Leading Discussions.
+If you wish to explore question writing a bit more, here are two good resources: Inclusive and Equitable Discussions, and Effective Questions for Leading Discussions.

 Logistics and Student Motivation